ash-shell/obj/README.md

 Simply place your Classes in a directory named `classes` in the root of your modules directory, and start using them!

+For an example of an ash module that uses objects, [look here](https://github.com/BrandonRomano/ash-obj-examples).

 ### Non Ash Users

 Even if you're not an Ash user, this module can be used as a library.